HackFargo/Shapefiles/README.md

 This is a repo that has shapefiles for some fun data sets, mostly downloaded or collected from various GIS systems or people who work in local GIS systems.

+This is meant to be a curated, streamlined list.
+For an archive and larger selection of less common (or large) shapefiles, see: https://github.com/HackFargo/Shapefiles-Archive

 The zip files contain the original shapefile, which can be loaded into ArcGIS or other GIS systems.
 I've converted the shapefile into a GEOJson format that can be used by a variety of libraries, including leaflet.js

 The nice thing about github is that you can preview the GEOjson file in the browser, which makes the data approachable and easy to understand.

+In some cases, you may want to convert to TopoGSON (an extension of GeoJSON), which will likely save you on space (up to 90%), at the expense of not being as widely accepted by most libraries.

 If you know how to download shapefiles directly from the city of fargo or moorhead GIS systems, please write up a tutorial.
 It's not straight